carlos8f/modeler/README.md

 `collection.load(id, [options], cb)`

-Load an entity.
+Load a model.

 Arguments:

-- `id` - string - the id of the entity to fetch.
+- `id` - string - the id of the model to fetch.
 - `options` - object - options to pass to the engine and hooks
-- `cb` - function - called with `(err, entity)` when done
+- `cb` - function - called with `(err, model)` when done

 ---

 `collection.destroy(id, [options], cb)`

-Destroy an entity.
+Destroy a model.

 Arguments:

-- `id` - string - the id of the entity to destroy.
+- `id` - string - the id of the model to destroy.
 - `options` - object - options to pass to the engine and hooks
-- `cb` - function - called with `(err, entity)` when done
+- `cb` - function - called with `(err, model)` when done

 ---

 `collection.tail([options], [cb])`

-Tail the collection, fetching the latest records first.
+Tail the collection, fetching the latest models first.

 Arguments:

 - `options` - object - options to pass to the engine and hooks
-    - `offset` - number - skip `offset` number of records
+    - `offset` - number - skip `offset` number of models
-    - `limit` - number - limit to this number of records
+    - `limit` - number - limit to this number of models
 - `cb` - function (optional) - called with `(err, chunk, next)`.
 NOTE: If omitted, `tail()` will return a readable stream.

 `collection.head([options], [cb])`

-Head the collection, fetching the earliest records first.
+Head the collection, fetching the earliest models first.

 Arguments:

 - `options` - object - options to pass to the engine and hooks
-    - `offset` - number - skip `offset` number of records
+    - `offset` - number - skip `offset` number of models
-    - `limit` - number - limit to this number of records
+    - `limit` - number - limit to this number of models
 - `cb` - function (optional) - called with `(err, chunk, next)`.
 NOTE: If omitted, `head()` will return a readable stream.